 "If you're going to be that type of person, you're no longer welcome in our home," Kenny's parents said.
 "If you're going to be gay, we'd rather you be dead."

-Grabbing his bags, Kenny immediately traveled from his mid-west home to the L.A.
-Gay & Lesbian Center, whose website had been one he had visited.
+Grabbing his bags, Kenny immediately traveled from his mid-west home to the Los Angeles LGBT Center, whose website had been one he had visited.
 There he was welcomed with open arms.
 Now, as a graduate of the center's transitional living program, Kenny has built a new family structure and learned to live on his own.

 Kenny is just one of the 250,000 client visits the Center receives every year.

-Founded in 1971, the L.A.
-Gay & Lesbian Center offers a plethora of services, including HIV/AIDS treatment, housing and support programs for homeless LGBT youth, legal services, and an addiction recovery program.
+Founded in 1971, the Los Angeles LGBT Center offers a plethora of services, including HIV/AIDS treatment, housing and support programs for homeless LGBT youth, legal services, and an addiction recovery program.

 Though the center receives governmental grants, they still must raise over $11 million every year to remain operational.
 The Center had a solid fundraising program in place with a major gift program, a planned giving program, corporate sponsorships, foundation grants, and a variety of special events.